hwixley/WYX-CLI/.github/README.md

 - `git` for all [Git Automation](https://github.com/hwixley/wix-cli#git-automation) commands.
 - Visual Studio Code for the `vsc` code editor command.
 - XCode for the `xc` code editor command (only available for Macintosh systems).
+- `speedtest` (the Ookla speedtest-cli) for runnning network speed tests.
+The installation commands for this on MacOS and Debian are in `setup.sh`.

 <hr>